Bulls–Knicks rivalry: 1995 - 1998: Jordan Returns, 1996 Eastern Conference Semifinals, and Jordan's Last Game at MSG

 During the Bulls' record-setting 1995–96 season, they suffered their worst loss of the season to the Knicks, 102–74 in March.
 Two months later, they defeated the Knicks in the Eastern Conference Semifinals in 5 games.

 During the Bulls' second three-peat, they only met in the playoffs once; in 1996 when the Bulls defeated the Knicks.
 It was also during this period that other teams in the East grew to be contenders, such as the Indiana Pacers, Orlando Magic, and Miami Heat.
 All of these teams had their own heated battles with either the Bulls or Knicks in the playoffs.
+In 1997, Knicks coach Jeff Van Gundy famously labeled Michael Jordan a "con man" for befriending opponents to gain a competitive edge.
+Jordan took this personally, responding with a 51-point performance against New York shortly after.

+On March 8, 1998, Jordan had his last game as a Bull at Madison Square Garden.